navikt/codelabs/k8s-nais-tutorial.md

 kubectl get pod -l app=<YOUR_APP> # Notice you've got 2 pods now.
 ```

 Go to https://YOUR_APP.demo.dev-gke.nais.io/ and refresh a couple of times, notice how the hostname changes?
-This is due to the fatc that
+This is due to the fact that
 we're being load-balanced between our two pods.

 ## Inspect your app